Tesla phantom braking explained: HW3 vs HW4 triggers, settings to change, NHTSA status (2026)

 - Vlad, #63913: "when you're in the right lane and acceleration lanes appear at a sharp angle to the right, if a car will be merging, autopilot immediately brakes hard, thinking it's about to be cut off".

 - Half-wild Nissan hack: @Sergei, #47131 — on Nissan you can "hold the button for 3–5 seconds and a regular cruise activates".
-On Tesla there's no such option officially, but on some old S/X with radar AP doesn't activate without markings and falls back to "semi-regular" cruise.
+On Tesla there's no such option — no hidden mode exists; plain non-adaptive cruise came stock only on cars without the AP/EAP package.

 Who reported the issue: Pasha n1claus, Vitali K, Adrian, I R, Sl, Alex S., Vlad, anonymous, iamAlexi87.